 The Down Syndrome Education Series (DSES) is a monthly educational seminar for families of children with Down syndrome, designed to connect parents with information that will positively impact the education and well-being of their child.

-Speaker - Amy Allison, Executive Director Down Syndrome Guild of Greater Kansas City
+Speaker - Amy Allison, Chief Operating Officer, Down Syndrome Guild of Greater Kansas City

 *This presentation is open to anyone who would like to attend including parents, caregivers, paraeducators, special education teachers, and classroom teachers.

-This presentation will focus on the critical attributes of an effective paraeducator.
-Strategies will be shared that will ensure needed supports while balancing student empowerment, skill development, and promoting independence in school and beyond.
-While many educators and family members may see the para as a caretaker, ensuring the child is safe and engaged, the level of support being provided by the para may actually be fostering a level of learned helplessness.
-Participants will learn how to foster student empowerment, self-regulation, and learning through effective para intervention.
+This presentation will focus on the critical attributes of an effective para.
+Strategies will be shared that will ensure needed supports while balancing out student empowerment, skill development, and promote independence in school and beyond.
+While many educators and family members may see the para as a caretaker ensuring the child is safe and engaged, the level of support being provided by the para may actually be fostering a level of learned helplessness.
+Together, session participants will explore ways to foster student empowerment, self-regulation and learning through effective para intervention.

-Bio - Amy Allison currently serves as the Executive Director of the Down Syndrome Guild of Greater Kansas City (DSG).
+Bio - Amy Allison currently serves as the Chief Operating Officer of the Down Syndrome Guild of Greater Kansas City (DSG).
 DSG, founded in 1984 by a group of dedicated parents of children with Down syndrome, provides programs and services to improve the quality of life for individuals with Down syndrome and their families.
 DSG serves over 800 families caring for a loved one with Down syndrome in the greater Kansas City area on both sides of the state line.

 Amy received a double bachelor’s degree in psychology and sociology from Brigham Young University.